Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/2-debugging-linux-applications/README.md

 Linux debug setup is a mandatory step.
 Setup allows you to create platform and application projects in the Vitis IDE.
 There is a script attached to this tutorial that users can use to generate a demo XSA, Sysroots and Vitis Workspace.

-1. Open a terminal and navigate to the scripts directory, and source the Petalinux tool.
+1. Open a terminal and navigate to the script’s directory, and source the Petalinux tool.
-2. Run the command <i>make all</i>.
+2. Run the command *make all*.
 This will take some time.
 3. Launch the Vitis IDE **vitis_unified** workspace.

-**Note:** The scripts above will generate the HW and SW images automaticaslly for a ZCU102 board.
+**Note:** The scripts above will generate the HW and SW images automatically for a ZCU102 board.
 However, users can refer to the [Appendix](#appendix) section for supplementary information about creating a hardware design and building software boot images manually.

 ## Error 1: Failed in Validating the test connection